ONEST-Network/ONEST-Specification/docs/implementation_guides/learning-experiences/implementation_guide.md

 ```
 </details>

-&#x20;         2\.
-If payment is failed, payment.status is NOT-PAID and payment URL will be shared.
+*  If payment is failed, payment.
+    status is NOT-PAID and payment URL will be shared.

 <details>
 <summary>On INIT - payment failed</summary>